Legal Expenses Insurance

 If on receipt of the above information the legal expenses insurer is happy that the claim has reasonable prospects of succeeding and it is proportionate to pursue, then they are likely to agree to cover all reasonable legal costs and disbursements.
 Cover tends to be available from the point that proceedings can be issued and so this would be after any internal procedures (such as grievance or discipline) and after any ACAS early conciliation.

-At LincsLaw Solicitors, I am regularly instructed to represent my clients under the terms of their legal expenses insurance.
+I am regularly instructed conduct Employment Tribunal representation for my clients under the terms of their legal expenses insurance.
 This means that my clients get the benefit of a local specialist employment law solicitor, who they can see on a face to face basis as and when necessary, but without any personal cost to them.

 If you require Employment Tribunal representation, I want to help.
 For a free initial consultation, call us on 01522 440512.
 Alternatively, for more information about funding options for legal representation at the Employment Tribunal, please visit our website at https://lincslaw.co.uk/fees/employees/

 Specialist Employment Solicitor